sixcious/webextensions-commands-ui/README.md

 1. Clean up and finalize JS (fix bugs, implement media keys support)
 2. Add Photon and Material UI icons/styles in CSS.
 3. Finish demo.
+4. Test Mac.

 ### Installation
 1. [Define the commands in your manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands). *Note: Do not define `suggested_key`s in your `commands`.
-1. Copy `web-extensions-commands-ui.js` and `web-extensions-commands-ui.css` from this repo's `src` directory to your extension's source directory.
+2. Copy `web-extensions-commands-ui.js` and `web-extensions-commands-ui.css` from this repo's `src` directory to your extension's source directory.
-2. In your `options.html`, include the CSS in the head and the JS in the body, and add the following HTML in the body: `<div id="web-extensions-commands-ui"></div>`
+3. In your `options.html`, include the CSS in the head and the JS in the body, and add the following HTML in the body: `<div id="web-extensions-commands-ui"></div>`
-3. In `web-extensions-commands-ui.js`, adjust the `I18N` messages (optional) and adjust the `RESET_ICON_PATH` to the rest img.
+4. In `web-extensions-commands-ui.js`, adjust the `I18N` messages (optional) and adjust the `RESET_ICON_PATH` to the reset img.

 ### Demo
 The `src` directory contains a demo extension you can install as a temporary add-on in Firefox.